Semantic Communications for Digital Signals via Carrier Images: Simulation Results

-\textit{b) Performance on the binary data transmission:} Fig. 4 illustrates the BER for binary data transmission using the proposed approach across different SNRs and numbers of masked patches over AWGN channels.
+\textit{b) Performance of the binary data transmission:} Fig. 4 illustrates the BER for binary data transmission using the proposed approach across different SNRs and numbers of masked patches over AWGN channels.
 In Fig. 4(a), as SNR increases, the BER performance improves.
 Fig. 4(b) shows that, compared with the \textit{MAE with GAN}, the proposed approach performs well regarding the BER.
 This result indicates that transmitting the sparse matrix of mask tokens is more resilient over wireless channels compared to transmitting mask tokens directly.
-In addition, for these frameworks, increasing the mask ratio does not necessarily lead to a decrease in the BER, since the pre-trained MAE model has been verified to have stable feature extraction capabilities in a wide range of mask ratio \cite{mae}.
+Moreover, although we can observe a performance trade-off between image and digital signal transmission by increasing the transmission bits in Figs. 2, 3 and 4, this impact is not significant, since the MAE has stable feature extraction capabilities in a wide range of mask ratios \cite{mae}.

+\textit{c) Performance in interference scenarios:} In addition to the simple scenarios with AWGN and Rayleigh fading, we also evaluate the performance of the proposed approach on image and digital signal transmission in interference scenarios with AWGN channel and multipath Rayleigh fading, where the number of path is 3 and the interference power is 20dBm.
+The results are shown in Fig. 5.
+Specifically, Fig. 5(a) presents the impact of the mask ratio on the performance of image transmission.
+A larger mask ratio leads to a worse image recovery result at the receiver.
+Moreover, the BER of the digital transmission on the cases of different image sizes and different mask sizes are compared in Fig. 5(b).
+The results reveal that with the same mask size, using a small size carrier image can reduce the BER, but using a smaller mask can improve the accuracy with the same carrier image size.

-\textit{c) Transmission overhead comparison:} Table I presents the expected number of transmission bits required for a single image and associated binary data in our proposed approach compared to three baseline methods with the same size of the transmitted latent representations.
+\textit{d) Transmission overhead comparison:} Table I presents the expected number of transmission bits required for a single image and associated binary data in our proposed approach compared to three baseline methods with the same size of the transmitted latent representations.
 Since the DeepJSCC-V and SwimJSCC only support the image transmission, their overhead includes both the compressed image and direct binary data transmission, increasing with the amount of binary data.
 By contrast, the proposed approach and the MAE model without the sparse encoding module leverage higher mask ratios as binary data increases, reducing the number of encoded patches and thus the transmission overhead.
-Additionally, by encoding only the unmasked patches and sparsely the transmitted mask tokens, our approach achieves a notably higher compression ratio.
+Additionally, by encoding only the unmasked patches and sparsely the transmitted mask tokens, our approach achieves a higher compression ratio.